yablochko8/delicious-domains/README.md

 - Enter equals generate always
 - if name included in description, insist on it being in the results
 - make prompting better
+- move to a higher quality AI model
+- log queries